Brannigan (film): Filming

+Release

+The film premiered in Chicago on March 21, 1975.
+It opened in American theatres five days later, and in the UK on June 12.

 Reception

+The film holds a score of 49% on Rotten Tomatoes based on 61 reviews.
+The consensus summarizes: "Brannigan unsuccessfully attempts to blend John Wayne's roughhouse American persona with British crime caper flair, offering stale action and touristy London backdrops that leave it feeling more flat than fun."

-Roger Ebert gave the film 2 stars out of a possible 4, writing, "'Brannigan' isn't great, but it's a wellcrafted [sic] action movie and, besides, it's got John Wayne in it."
+Roger Ebert gave the film 2 stars out of a possible 4, writing, "Brannigan isn't great, but it's a wellcrafted [sic] action movie and, besides, it's got John Wayne in it."
 A. H. Weiler of The New York Times stated, "Unfortunately, Mr. Wayne's first film trip to London doesn't appear to have been necessary.
 He and his busy company only serve to make 'Brannigan' a commonplace crime caper."
 Arthur D. Murphy of Variety called it "an okay John Wayne actioner," adding, "The clash between U.S. and British law enforcement philosophies is dramatized in potboiler oversimplification, and there's just enough Anglophobia to satisfy the yahoo trade."

-Gene Siskel of the Chicago Tribune awarded 3 stars out of 4 and noted, "If you enjoy Wayne's he-man antics, then 'Brannigan' is your kind of flick.
+Conversely, Gene Siskel of the Chicago Tribune awarded 3 stars out of 4 and noted, "If you enjoy Wayne's he-man antics, then 'Brannigan' is your kind of flick.
 It's as simple as that."
 Kevin Thomas of the Los Angeles Times praised the film as a "smart, lively thriller" with a script that has "an affectionate sense of fun yet genuine respect for the mythical figure that John Wayne has become."

-Tom Shales of The Washington Post wrote that the film "is primarily a humdrum slugfest, from the same producers as last year's slovenly Wayne vehicle, 'McQ.' ...
+Tom Shales of The Washington Post wrote that the film "is primarily a humdrum slugfest, from the same producers as last year's slovenly Wayne vehicle, McQ ...
 What 'Brannigan' does have over 'McQ' is locale: London is a big improvement on Seattle."

 Richard Combs of The Monthly Film Bulletin observed, "After a sleek recapping of the Clint Eastwood formula in a credits sequence that is all caressing close-ups of the hero's prized revolver, Brannigan spends most of its time hastily backpedalling in order to find some comfortable, old-fashioned niche in the formula for its star ... in fact, the film becomes more and more of a throwback, in everything from Brannigan's chaste relationship with his Girl Friday ... to his abrasive partnership with his opposite number from Scotland Yard."
 After turning down the starring role in Dirty Harry, and seeing the subsequent success of that film, Wayne made two police thrillers, McQ in 1974 and this "cop out of water" film in 1975.

-The film holds a score of 20% on Rotten Tomatoes based on 10 reviews.
+Filmmakers Quentin Tarantino and Edgar Wright have praised the film.